Involuntary admission for alcohol/drug users.

 The sworn statement has to be submitted to the prosecutor of the magistrate court in the area where the person concerned (the drug/alcohol user) resides.
 The prosecutor might then request the clerk of the court to issue a summon to the police officer to be served to the person concerned, calling him/her to appear before a magistrate at a time and place stated in such summons.

-In other cases after a magistrate has obtained a report from a social worker regarding the circumstances of the person concerned a warrant of apprehension can be issued.
+In other cases, after a magistrate has obtained a report from a social worker regarding the circumstances of the person concerned a warrant of apprehension can be issued.
 The warrant of apprehension allows the drug user to be detained and brought before the magistrate.

-In the event that the person concerned does not appear before the magistrate a warrant of arrest may be issued.
+If the person concerned does not appear before the magistrate a warrant of arrest may be issued.

 Committal of person to a treatment centre after enquiry

-If it appears to the magistrate on considerations of all the evidence submitted that the person concerned requires and is likely to benefit from treatment and skills development provided in a treatment centre, or it would be in the interest of parties involved or in the interest of the community then the magistrate may order that the person concerned be admitted at a treatment centre for a period not exceeding 12 months.
+If it appears to the magistrate on consideration of all the evidence submitted that the person concerned requires and is likely to benefit from treatment and skills development provided in a treatment centre, or it would be in the interest of parties involved or in the interest of the community then the magistrate may order that the person concerned be admitted at a treatment centre for a period not exceeding 12 months.

 However, people have to understand that if a person concerned has committed criminal changes and has outstanding charges against him, a court order to go for treatment does not preclude the criminal offences.

-Pros and Cons of involuntary admission
+Pros and Cons of Involuntary Admission

 Involuntary admission has its benefits and its challenges regarding the person concerned.
 In most cases, the family/friends or the loved ones benefit because they know that they need not worry for their loved one as he/she is in a safe environment.

-Sometimes some people who use drugs/drink alcohol want to change but they have fear of the ‘unknown”.
+Sometimes some people who use drugs/drink alcohol want to change but they have a fear of the ‘unknown”.
 So if it is the case with the person, by going through the treatment program involuntarily they might realise that there is nothing to fear and recovery is possible and they might end up benefiting from the program.

 Though other people get into the program with a negative attitude, through motivation and different kinds of therapy offered in treatment centres the person might end up having a positive attitude and motivated to go through the program.